How to protect your trade business from cyber attacks

-In today’s business environment, technology is crucial.
-Whether it be to optimise your trade business’s functionality (iPads on-site, smart phones etc.) or its processes (job management software, cloud accounting etc.), your business NEEDS it to survive.
+In today’s business environment, cyber attacks are a real threat.
+Whether it be to optimise your trade business’s functionality (iPads on-site, smart phones etc.) or its processes (job management software, cloud accounting etc.), your business needs it to survive.

 However, having so much software and information online also puts your business at risk, especially when it comes to cyber attacks.